Rayoj/MotunrayoJoseph_QMAA_Vega_Test/README.md

 python login_sort_products.py --headless  # Run in headless mode
 ```

-2. Add to Cart and Remove Items
+2. Add to Cart and Remove Items:

 This script tests the addition of products to the cart and their removal.
-It ensures that after removing an item, only one product remains in the cart.
+It ensures that after removing an item,
+only one product remains in the cart.

 **How to run:**